 The encryption process may even take one hour, so remember that you leave your phone charged.

 After the procedure is finish, reset the phone:

-- Step 3: Open Settings-Backup and Reset.
-Press Factory data Reset.
+- Open Settings-Backup and Reset.
+Press Factory Data Reset.
 When the next window is shown, mark the box labeled Erase Phone Data.
-On some phones it is possible to remove data directly from the memory card, so be careful on what you select.
+On some phones it is possible to remove data directly from the memory card, so be careful about what you select.

-- Step 4: You will be shown a warning screen message- Just tap Reset phone to proceed
+- You will be shown a warning screen message- Just tap Reset phone to proceed

 And that’s it, you have deleted all the data on your Android Phone.

-How to restore your files on different phone
+How to restore your files on a different phone

 If you have followed the instructions on how to back up, then you will be able to restore the data without a problem.
-If you have decided to use the old microSD card on your new phone, then the entire media like music, movies and photos will be transferred automatically.
+Do you have decided to use the old microSD card on your new phone?
+Then the entire media like music, movies, and photos will be transferred automatically.

-But if not, once you get the new Android phone, sign in with the same Google account and your contacts and other data can be transferred from your computer using USB cable connection, using the same method that you have used to copy those files in the first place.
+But if not, once you get the new Android phone, sign in with the same Google account.
+Your contacts and other data can be transferred from your computer using a USB cable connection.
+It uses the same method that you have used to copy those files in the first place.

-Even If you are switching to iOS device, it is still possible to sync with your Google account to transfer your contacts and calendars, and use iTunes to transfer the media files that you have backed up.
+Even If you are switching to the iOS devices, it is still possible to sync with your Google account to transfer your contacts and calendars and use iTunes to transfer the media files that you have backed up.